Table of Contents:

 Deadlines to withdraw if you wish to return for the next semester:

-To ensure sufficient time to have your SEVIS record reactivated, you must withdraw by these deadlines, otherwise you must instead follow the instructions below for "Absent More Than 5 Months" and wait until the following semester to return.
+To ensure sufficient time to have your SEVIS record reactivated, you must withdraw by the withdrawal deadline published by the Registrar Service Center, otherwise you must instead follow the instructions below for "Absent More Than 5 Months" and wait until the following semester to return.

 To reenter the U.S. after your 5 months or less absence, you must have a passport valid for at least six months upon reentry, and a valid F-1 visa.
 You will also need your current I-20 with a valid travel signature.
 Travel signatures are valid for entry into the U.S. for one year, provided your document has not expired, and your major, degree level, and/or source of funding has not changed.

-If you will be absent from the U.S. more than 12 months and will not maintain registration, you will need to complete a short form to be officially readmitted to the University of Iowa.
+If you will be absent from the U.S. more than 12 months and will not maintain registration, you will first need to complete a short form to be officially readmitted to the University of Iowa.
 Contact the Office of Admissions and click on the information for “Returning Students” for instructions.
-International Admissions will issue your new I-20.

-Because of the length of your absence, you will be issued a new, initial I-20 with a new SEVIS identification number.
+When using this type of withdrawal, you will be issued a new, initial I-20 with a new SEVIS identification number.
 This means:

 - You will be required to pay the SEVIS fee before you will be allowed to re-enter the U.S. Please refer to our instructions on paying the SEVIS fee.